CARTESLA17/deliveries/README.md

 ./file_paths/outputs/

-# this file is located in the next folder: .\DeliveriesRoot\
+# the file configuration.properties is located in the next folder: .\DeliveriesRoot\
 ./configuration.properties

-4. The folder called./file_paths/inputs/ is for the input files.
+4. The folder called ./file_paths/inputs/ is for the input files.

-5. The folder called./file_paths/outputs/ is for the output files.
+5. The folder called ./file_paths/outputs/ is for the output files.

 6. The file called configuration.properties is the file for configurations of the app.